sirchuck/site_works/README.md

         Ex Ajax:    http://www.MySite.com/ajax_modualname/controller/method/pass_var/pass_vars
         Ex iFrame:  http://www.MySite.com/iframe_modualname/controller/method/pass_var/pass_vars
         Ex Script:  http://www.MySite.com/script_modualname/controller/method/pass_var/pass_vars
+    SITEWORKS_DOCUMENT_ROOT:
+        This variable holds your root directory, ex: /var/www/html/site_works You can put a Vendor folder for SDK's like Facebook for example, then include them: require_once SITEWORKS_DOCUMENT_ROOT . '/vendor/Facebook/autoload.php';
+    PUBLIC:
+        The framework overwrites the index page, the css and js siteworks folders, but other than that you should be ok to put your own stuff here if you want.
+Like your root folder, you can drop your third party Vendor folder here.

+        * NOTE: You might want to put SDK's in the root or public folder instead of the DEV folder because the dev folder gets copied every page load, and you'll just waste time loading your pages to perform the copy.

     DEV:
         All of your php/js/css work should happen in the site_works/dev folder. js/css files are all squished together into one js and one css file I then take the squished file and add it to a squished version of each theme.
         If you enabled uglify in your config, I also minify these css and js files.
         Files in the vendor folder will just be copied to the public folder as is.
-    PUBLIC:
-        Your public folder is mostly yours, but the software re-writes the index page, and the css and js siteworks folders.
-        So, if for example, you want to add a Facebook SDK, you could drop it in the public folder so the framework doesn't have to copy it on every page load while you're developing.
-There is no reason to use third party SDK's in the DEV folder.

     dev/_css
         - globalcssfiles.css